Fri. morning Jan. 2

 Luke 1:68-79

-Blessed be the Lord, the God of Israel,
+Blessed be the Lord God of Israel,

-He has raised up a horn of salvation for us
+and has raised up a horn of salvation for us

 in the house of His servant David,

-as He spoke through His holy prophets,
+as He spoke by the mouth of His holy prophets of long ago,

-salvation from our enemies
+that we should be saved from our enemies

 and from the hand of all who hate us,

-to show mercy to our fathers
+to perform the mercy promised to our fathers

 and to remember His holy covenant,

-that we may serve Him without fear,
+might serve Him without fear,

-in holiness and righteousness before Him
+in holiness and righteousness before Him all the days of our lives.

-And you, child, will be called
+And you, child, will be called the prophet of the Highest;

-for you will go on before the Lord
+for you will go before the presence of the Lord to prepare His ways,

-through the forgiveness of their sins,
+by the remission of their sins,

-because of the tender mercy of our God,
+through the tender mercy of our God,

-to shine on those who live in darkness
+to give light to those who sit in darkness

 and in the shadow of death,

-to guide our feet
+to guide our feet into the way of peace.

 Glory to the Father and to the Son